JamesKnippel/LandMrk/_ROADMAP.md

 - BUG (FIXED): Tapping the more info button displayed data from the most recently added marker, rather than data from the marker that was tapped.

+- BUG (FIXED): Promise polyfill bug  was fixed.
+If you get an error, npm install promise-polyfill.

 - TO BE DEVELOPED: Tapping the Wikipedia button on the more info page navigates user to the related Wikipedia article in their external browser.

 - TO BE DEVELOPED: Tapping the markers in AR view will expand text in an animated, asthetically pleasing fashion.